ioants/ioant-examples/README.md

 ### Note!
 Some examples contain a Platformio project which require that you to install Platformio.
 Follow the official Platformio install instructions:
 - [Install instructions Platformio (official)](http://platformio.org/get-started/ide?install)

-After you've set up platformio, you will automatically have a python environment installed!
-However, you will still need to install ioant package.